Famous/framework/learn/guides/events-behaviors.md

         }
     });

-Whenever `my:scene`'s behavior `'size'` is fired, the BEST framework engine instantiates a new message with the behavior's return value as the message's contents.
+Whenever `my:scene`'s behavior `'size'` is fired, the framework instantiates a new message with the behavior's return value as the message's contents.
 It then routes the message to all nodes in the tree that match the `'#el'` selector.

 If any of those matching target nodes expose a "public" event that matches the message's name (`'size'`), then that event will be fired, with the injected `$payload` argument given to represent the value of the message's contents.

 ## Implementing an event

-In BEST, we like to say that event functions are "where the rubber meets the road."
+We like to say that event functions are "where the rubber meets the road."
 Via dependency injection, event functions can obtain access to the underlying stateful bits and pieces of the active scene.

 The most basic type of state access an event function can get is to the `$state` object, usually with the complementary `$payload` that is the value of the received message: